 Students receiving financial aid may be eligible to request a onetime budget increase for the purchase of a laptop.
 Contact One Stop, located on the ground floor in Hodges Library, to explore options based on individual financial aid status.
 The University of Tennessee has negotiated products and special pricing through a number of vendors.
-These products are available at VolTech in the University Center.
+These products are available at VolTech in the Student Union.

-For current Haslam College of Business laptop specifications, please visit tis.haslam.utk.edu and select the menu option "Getting Started".
+For current Haslam College of Business laptop specifications, please visit https://haslam.utk.edu/undergraduate/laptop-specifications.